 Danielle Camblard, Psy.D.

 Dr. Danielle Camblard is a licensed Clinical Psychologist providing therapy services to children, adolescents, and adults for the Behavioral Wellness Clinic in Tolland, CT.
+She is licensed in Virginia, Connecticut, and Indiana, and can serve clients in some additional locations as well.

 Dr. Camblard received her Bachelor of Arts degree in psychology from the University of Connecticut, graduated Cum Laude as an Honors Scholar.
 She earned her doctorate in clinical psychology at the University of Hartford’s Graduate Institute of Professional Psychology (GIPP).
 She subsequently completed her internship and post-doctoral fellowship at The Village for Families and Children, Inc., an APA-approved site, in Hartford, CT.